 It is apparent that regardless of the final inventory in the assemblies, the Pu-244 concentration in assembly 36 and 46 reached the same maximum approximately 1 year into the irradiation history.
 Following the maximum at 1 yr, the plutonium concentration in assembly 36 decreased at a faster rate compared to assembly 46.
 Following the reactor shutdown (t = 10 yrs) there was no change in the plutonium concentration in the model.
 The plutonium production was found to be related to the production of the Cf-252.
 Figure 8 shows the production of Cf-252 in the assembly that produced the most (assembly 36) and the assembly that produced the least (assembly 46).

 Figure 7.
 Production of Cf-252 in assemblies 36 and 46.
-There are local maximums at 5 years and 10 years.
+There are local maximums at 5 years and 10 years for assemblies 46 and 36, respectively.
 The reactor is shut down after 10 years.

 The initial purpose of the program was to create Cf-252, which has already been described as a strong neutron source [1].
-Assembly 46, which was found to have the most amount of Pu-244 at the simulation end, was found to produce the least amount of Cf-252.
-Contrarily, assembly 36 produced the least amount of Pu-244 and produced the most amount of Cf-252.
+Assembly 46, which was found to have the highest amount of Pu-244 at the simulation end, was found to produce the least amount of Cf-252.
+Contrarily, assembly 36 produced the least amount of Pu-244 and produced the highest amount of Cf-252.
 Further, leading up to the reactor shut down the amount of Cf-252 increased by approximately 0.15 mg in assembly 36 while the Cf-252 concentration showed no significant increase.
 As expected, all of the Cf-252 decayed away by the simulation end.
-So, a relationship between the Cf-252 production and Pu-244 is identified; assemblies with a greater production of Cf-252 produced the least amount of Pu-244.
+So, a relationship between the Cf-252 production and Pu-244 is identified: assemblies with a greater production of Cf-252 produced the least amount of Pu-244.

-Another element that was of interest to the SRS was Curium, specifically heavy curium (Cm-246, Cm-247, Cm-248), though all curium isotopes were tracked and simulated.
-The final inventories of Curium in the most-producing and least-producing assemblies are tabulated below.
+Another element that was of interest to SRS was curium (Cm), specifically heavy curium (Cm-246, Cm-247, Cm-248), though all Cm isotopes were tracked and simulated.
+The final inventories of Cm in the most- and least-producing assemblies are tabulated below.